viktorbezdek/awesome-github-projects/README.md

 - [fastfetch-cli/fastfetch](https://github.com/fastfetch-cli/fastfetch) - A maintained, feature-rich and performance oriented, neofetch like system information tool.
 - [RogueMaster/awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
 - [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI wearables.
-Summaries, action items, transcription and 300+ apps
+Put it on, speak, transcribe, automatically
 - [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
 Give your Flipper the power and freedom it is really craving.
 Let it show you its true form.
 Dont delay, switch to the one and only true Master today!
 - [pgvector/pgvector](https://github.com/pgvector/pgvector) - Open-source vector similarity search for Postgres
 - [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware